eytanfb/html_resume/README.md

-html_resume
+HTML Resume
 ===========

-This is a little resume I put together for my friend
+This is a little resume I put together for my friend.
+CSS is in the same file because the website could only support snippets of code.